dylan-chong/gprq/README.md

 # gprq

-`gprq` "Git Pull Request Quick" is a command to quickly and conveniently create a PR and other stuff!
+`gprq` "Git Pull Request Quick" allows you to commit and create PRs in a single command!

-Basically, run `gprq`.
-You've magically:
+Basically, run `gprq`, and you've magically:

 1. created new a branch
 1. committed